-The CPRPFS, better known as the Civilian Marksmanship Program or CMP, promotes marksmanship through firearms training, safety, competitions, and youth programs.
-The CMP delivers its programs through affiliated shooting clubs and associations, through CMP-trained and certified Master Instructors and through cooperative agreements with national shooting sports and youth-serving organizations.
+The CPRPFS, better known as the Civilian Marksmanship Program or CMP, promotes rifle and pistol marksmanship among U. S. citizens through firearms training, safety, competition, and youth programs.
+The CMP delivers its programs through affiliated shooting clubs and associations, through CMP-trained and certified Master Instructors and Range Officers, and through cooperative agreements with national shooting sports and youth-serving organizations.

 Federal legislation enacted in 1903 by the U.S. Congress and President Theodore Roosevelt created the National Board for the Promotion of Rifle Practice to foster improved marksmanship among military personnel and civilians.
-The original CMP purpose was to engage Soldiers and U.S. citizens in rifle marksmanship practice and competition so they would be skilled marksmen if later called to serve in combat.
+The original CMP purpose was to engage Soldiers, Marines and U.S. citizens in rifle marksmanship practice and competition so they would be skilled marksmen if later called to serve in combat.
 This government supported marksmanship program became known as the "civilian marksmanship program."

-The National Matches, Excellence-In-Competition Matches and other competition programs have been important components of the CMP legacy since the early 1900s.
+The National Matches, Bianchi Cup Championship, Excellence-In-Competition Matches and other competition programs have been important components of the CMP legacy since the early 1900s.
 The CMP promotes these competitions as vital ways to test and celebrate the marksmanship skills of U.S. citizens.
-They also are an established means of fostering the development of shooting sports leaders who can instruct youth in target shooting and promote marksmanship activities among U.S. citizens.
+These competitions are also an established means of fostering the development of shooting sports leaders who can instruct youth in target shooting and promote marksmanship activities among U.S. citizens.